-1. Mount 094513-1 outrigger legs to the frame supporting plates.
+1. Mount 094513-1 outrigger legs to the frame supporting plates and to bed extension.

 2. Mount the bed rails with frame supporting plates as shown on the figure below.
 Use the frame mounting squares (097182-1) to screw them together,